Mario Daniel Sconza Buying, Selling & Investing System

 Resources

-Everyone from your dad to Warren Buffett says this, but which index fund (there are hundreds) and how many funds should you buy?
+Why 'just invest in an index fund' is 'useless advice' Everyone from your dad to Warren Buffett says this, but which index fund (there are hundreds) and how many funds should you buy?
 A great read that provides a little more substance to the "just buy an index fund" advice we often hear.

-Anyone who owns a mutual fund would do themselves a huge favour by listening to this 2-minute video on the fees built into these funds.
+The cost of investing: ETFs vs mutual funds Anyone who owns a mutual fund would do themselves a huge favour by listening to this 2-minute video on the fees built into these funds.
 It's short and simple, but it shows how you could easily add thousands of dollars to your retirement nest egg with a lower fee investment option.

+Inflation rate tops mortgage rate - first time in 40 years!
 Current mortgage rates seems like a once-in-a-lifetime bargain and it has created lots of options and quite a dilemma for both existing homeowners and new buyers.
 Is it time to load-up and lock-in debt at bargain rates, or is a rise inevitable with the only suspense being when it will start and how fast they will go up.